argoproj/applicationset/docs/Application-Deletion.md

 kubectl delete ApplicationSet (NAME) --cascade=false
 ```

+!!! warning
-**Note**: Even if using a non-cascaded delete, the `resources-finalizer.argocd.argoproj.io` is still specified on the `Application`.
+    Even if using a non-cascaded delete, the `resources-finalizer.argocd.argoproj.io` is still specified on the `Application`.
 Thus, when the `Application` is deleted, all of its deployed resources will also be deleted.
-(The lifecycle of the Application, and its 'child' objects, are still equivalent)
+(The lifecycle of the Application, and its *child* objects, are still equivalent)